-As soon as I walked into Dr Krystyna clinic at Nuyu, I relaxed; she was so friendly and chatty.
-A qualified dentist with over 12 years in the practice of cosmetic dentistry and aesthetics, she was funny and honest.
+As soon as I walked into Libbie Wallace’s office at EF MEDISPA‘s flagship clinic in Kensington, I relaxed; she was so friendly and chatty.
+A qualified specialist in Botox with over 20 years experience in aesthetics, she was funny and honest.

 She chatted about what my concerns were and explained how Botox works.
 It’s a muscle relaxant, i.e. the muscles relax, so perfect for around the eyes and forehead.

-I had injections around the crow’s feet and the forehead, including the dreaded frown lines.
+I had injections in the forehead, including the dreaded frown lines.
 And here’s the beauty of Botox – it actually stops these lines getting worse and deepening if you keep up the treatments, as the muscle cannot train itself in to these positions.
 It stops new lines forming and old ones advancing.

 I’m not going to pretend it didn’t hurt – it does sting quite a bit, especially the first time you have it done.
 But, the sting is over almost immediately and there is no lasting pain whatsoever.